NEW Social Rec Opportunities

 San Diego People First – San Diego and Imperial Valley (619) 688-3323

-Paul Mansell is the San Diego Regional Center’s Client Information Specialist.
-Paul provides support to SDRC staff, clients and their families.
-Some of his areas of expertise include
+Viridiana Salgado (Viri) is the San Diego Regional Center’s Client Information Specialist.
+Viri provides support to SDRC staff, clients and their families.
+Some of her areas of expertise include

 Organization and Planning